apache/pulsar/site2/website/versioned_docs/version-2.4.0/client-libraries-python.md

 ### Consumer example

-This creates a consumer with the `my-subscription` subscription on the `my-topic` topic, listen for incoming messages, print the content and ID of messages that arrive, and acknowledge each message to the Pulsar broker:
+This example creates a consumer with the `my-subscription` subscription on the `my-topic` topic, listens for incoming messages, prints the content and ID of messages that arrive, and acknowledges each message to the Pulsar broker:

 ```python
 consumer = client.subscribe('my-topic', 'my-subscription')